 Legal separation in California is an alternative to divorce.
 Since legal separation and divorce decisions can have extremely serious consequences for both the parties and their children, it is usually a good idea to involve an experienced attorney in the process.
 An attorney can safeguard all of your legal rights while your case is pending and can assist you with drafting a valid and workable separation agreement.

-Legal separation negotiations can take place – and agreements can be drafted – at the parties’ home, during mediation, or in a law office where the attorneys for both sides play a key role in the negotiation process.
+Legal separation negotiations can take place – and agreements can be drafted – at the parties’ home or in a law office where the attorneys for both sides play a key role in the negotiation process.
 Fresno attorney Rick Banks has been representing clients in divorce and legal separation proceedings for many years.
 He can answer all of your California divorce and legal separation questions and can help to streamline the entire process for you.

 Legal Separation in California versus Divorce